gibbok/typescript-book/README.md

 #### Method Decorator

-Allow to change or enhance the behavior of methods, below an example of a simple logger:
+Method decorators allow you to change or enhance the behavior of methods.
+Below is an example of a simple logger:

 ```typescript
 function log<This, Args extends any[], Return>(